florentpoujol/battlefield6_vehicle_training_map/readme.md

 ## Content of the repo

-- `src/MP_Tungsten_Vehicle_Training.tscn` is the map file from Godot.
-This the map Mirak with my stuff added.
-To use it, place it somewhere inside the `GodotProject` folder that came with the SDK
-- `src/MP_Tungsten_Vehicle_Training.spacial.json` is matching spatial that contain all the added stuff, generated from Godot
-- `experience/florent's_vehicle_training.json` is the export of the experience I created from the Portal web builder
+- the `experience` folder contain the export of the experience created through Portal
+- the `godot` folder contain the scene (`.tscn`) file
+- the `portal` folder contain the generated `code.ts` script, the `string.json` file, and the `.spatial.json` files to be uploaded in portal
+- the `src` folder contain the various `.ts` scripts that will be combined into `portal/code.ts`
+- the `tools` folder contain bash and pythons script